 Provence is a place of contrast.
 Contrast and colours.
 Magnificent flowers are in bloom throughout the year, with the Wisteria blooms in the springtime being a firm favourite among Instagrammers.
 Wildflowers and herbs flourish all year round in Provence – brilliant yellow Mimosas in winter, blood-red Poppies in the springtime and lavish fields of purple Lavender during the summer months.
 The South of France is the place to be for anyone eager to capture that perfectly Instagram snap.

 If it seems in any way out of whack to dedicate an entire sub-paragraph to a single snack, then you have apparently never had the pleasure of laying eyes on the light and fluffy delicacy that is the Tarte Tropezienne.
 A truly decadent treat the brioche pastry is filled with vanilla cream, this dessert was made famous by Brigitte Bardot in the 1960s and has become a real icon of Southern French cooking.
 With a little bit of imagination, you can create the perfect Instagram shot with the Tarte Tropezienne artfully framed by a traditional French coffee shop, or delicately decorated with sugar and berries.

 Castles Of Provence

-With so much to explore and so many amazingly picturesque setting and things to do it is easy to see why Provence is an Instagrammer’s dream!
+With so much to explore and so many amazingly picturesque settings and things to do it is easy to see why Provence is an Instagrammer’s dream!

 *This is a sponsored post